 sudo apt upgrade

-Add Grub Customizer PPA
+Add the Grub Customizer PPA

 sudo add-apt-repository ppa:danielrichter2007/grub-customizer -y